 |ロボット に・を 勉強させる。

-When you use the particle を as different functions, e.g. locations to pass, you have to use the particle に for action-takers even if you try to express “to make.”
-It’s because multiple use of the same particle to make confusion.
+When you use the particle を as different functions, e.g. locations to pass, you have to use the particle に for doers even if you try to express “to make.”
+It’s because multiple use of the same particle can make confusion.

 |生徒に川を（泳がせた / 泳がせました）。